 For most renewable energy project activities, project emissions are zero.
-However, for geothermal project activities project participants shall account the following emission sources2, where applicable:
+However, for following categories of projects, project emissions needs to be estimated:

-- Fugitive emissions of carbon dioxide and methane due to release of non-condensable gases from produced steam; and - Carbon dioxide emissions resulting from combustion of fossil fuels related to the operation of the geothermal power plant.
+- (I) Geothermal project activities project participants shall account the following emission sources3, where applicable: - Fugitive emissions of carbon dioxide and methane due to release of non-condensable gases from produced steam; and - Carbon dioxide emissions resulting from combustion of fossil fuels related to the operation of the geothermal power plant.